Richard A. Friedman: Research

 Friedman has authored publications in the American Journal of Psychiatry, The New England Journal of Medicine and the Journal of the American Medical Association, among others.

 In 2014, Friedman's research activity was in the field of chronic depression, evaluating antidepressant medications, studying the effectiveness of long-term treatment; neurobiology and the social and occupational impairments.
 He conducted a clinical study of medication for "double depression" (dysthymia with major depression), and evaluated the role of serotonin in chronic depression.
 He plans a study simultaneously examining brain activity with MRI, behavior, and serotonin functions in patients with chronic depression.

 Journalism

 Since spring 2015, Friedman has been a contributing op-ed writer at The New York Times, writing about mental health, addiction, human behavior and neuroscience.
-He has also been a longstanding contributor to the science section of The Times since 2002.
+He has also been a longstanding contributor to the science section of The New York Times since 2002.
 In 2011, he contributed to The New York Review of Books.